-- Pass accurately using short passes with a backhand technique - Catch the Frisbee efficiently to move forward - Guard an opposing player in open play to make it difficult for that player to find space to receive a pass. - Execute the give-and-go by using the target player to create shooting opportunities. - Throws a frisbee, while moving, a leading pass to a moving teammate.
+- Pass accurately using short and long passes with a backhand technique - Catch a frisbee using a mature pattern with one hand and/or two hands. - Guard an opposing player in open play to make it difficult for that player to find space to receive a pass.